UBC-Astrophysics/TeachingScripts/README.md

 ## findedxtoOSX

 Finds links in EdX to OpenStax content and merges the OpenStax content into EdX.
-How to use:  Create a Subsection in Edx ("Vertical Component") with the name of the corresponding directory on OpenStax in the OpenStax repository.
+How to use:  Create a Unit in Edx ("Vertical Component") with the name of the corresponding directory in the OpenStax repository.
 Download the course from EdX.
 Run the script on the unpacked TAR file.
 Repack and upload.
+Uses processOpenStax.py

 ## shiftall.py